seantis/roots/README.md

 It is possible to run multiple roots processes at the same time, however its use is quite limited as cache and destination are locked during pull/purge.

-That only leaves the digest operation, which doesn't write anything as well as the option to use no cache or separate caches with differing destinations.
+That only leaves the digest operation, which doesn't write anything, as well as the option to use no cache or separate caches with differing destinations.

 Feel free to open an issue if you have a use case for this.